-The company has adopted Revised IAS 19 with effect from April 1, 2013.
+The Group has adopted Revised IAS 19 with effect from April 1, 2013.
 Comparative information has not been restated for the changes as the effect of the change in accounting policy is not material.
-The impact on account of the revision in accounting policy is a reduction in retained earnings by '35 crore, an increase in other comprehensive income by '50 crore and write back of unamortized negative past service cost by '15 crore to retained earnings.
+The impact on account of the revision in accounting policy is a reduction in retained earnings by ₹35 crore and an increase in other comprehensive income by $\overline{<}50$ crore.
+The reduction in retained earnings by $\overline{<}35$ crore includes a write back of unamortized negative past service cost of $\overline{<}15$

-During the year ended March 31, 2013, the company aligned the gratuity entitlement for majority of its employees prospectively to the Payment of Gratuity Act, 1972.
-This amendment resulted in a curtailment gain of '69 crore for the year ended March 31, 2013, which has been recognized in the statement of comprehensive income.
+During the year ended March 31, 2013, the company aligned the gratuity entitlement for certain employees prospectively to the Payment of Gratuity Act, 1972.
+This amendment resulted in a curtailment gain of ₹69 crore for the year ended March 31, 2013, which has been recognized in the statement of comprehensive